 TPG’s NBN plans compare extremely well to its main rivals – Optus and Telstra – but do tend to be about $10 more expensive per month than the absolute cheapest of the cheap.
 However, TPG still has some of the most competitive plans out there, all backed with the confidence that comes from choosing a bigger company.

 As for speeds and service, TPG does regularly come out on top of the ACCC’s NBN speed reports, although there has been some competition from Optus, as it dethroned TPG as the best-performing of the tested telcos in the November 2019 and February 2020 ratings.
-However, TPG is still found to be performing well as it comes in second place after Optus.
+However, TPG is still found to be performing well, ranking in second place after Optus in the most recent September 2020 report.

 As with all internet service providers, it pays to also have a look at modem costs and set-up fees, as well as potential early termination charges if you decide to cancel your contract.
 You’ll also want to assess which NBN speed tier works best for your household, and look at the typical evening speed of your intended plan for the best indication of how fast your connection will be.